ScottKwang/CodeWithFriends-Spring2020/projects/bitasy/README.md

 After creating a song, the user can export their work to a MIDI file which can be listened to on Windows Media Player or similar.
 Screenshots and a demo of the application is below!

+Jar or executable file coming soon!
+The lib directory has all of the dependencies we used to run the application.

 ###Title Screen
 ![title screen](musiotic/src/resources/readme/title.png "Title Screen")